Maria Deloria Knoll: Research

-Knoll has over 20 years of experience in the design, conduct, and analysis of clinical trials and epidemiologic studies.
+Knoll has over 20 years of experience in the design, conduct, and analysis of clinical trials and epidemiological studies.
 She spent 13 years at the National Institute of Health's National Institute of Allergy and Infectious Diseases and her clinical trials experience there included close working relationships with many large and mid-sized vaccine manufacturers.
-Knoll also served as a Research Assistant Professor at Northwestern University's Department of Preventive Medicine in Chicago, Illinois, where she directed a course on clinical trial design, conduct and analysis in their MPH program, conducted cardiovascular and HIV-related epidemiologic studies using data from established cohorts, and designed therapeutic clinical trials for the Rehabilitation Institute of Chicago.
+Knoll also served as a Research Assistant Professor at Northwestern University's Department of Preventive Medicine in Chicago, Illinois, where she directed a course on clinical trial design, conduct and analysis in their MPH program, conducted cardiovascular and HIV-related epidemiological studies using data from established cohorts, and designed therapeutic clinical trials for the Rehabilitation Institute of Chicago.
 She has written many well cited original articles and is regularly an invited speaker to various international health conferences.

 The Pneumococcal Conjugate Vaccine Introduction Study (PCVIS) in The Gambia and Kenya

 The GAVI Alliance and the Bill & Melinda Gates Foundation are funding two pneumococcal conjugate vaccine (PCV) impact studies in the Gambia and Kenya.
 In 2006, these projects were identified as critical to GAVI's objectives of generating sustainable PCV introduction.
 These studies, funded through the Pneumococcal Vaccines Accelerated Development and Introduction Plan (PneumoADIP), a project of IVAC at The Johns Hopkins Bloomberg School of Public Health (JHSPH), provide the earliest possible opportunity to document the health impact of routine use of PCVs in developing countries.